dynup/kpatch/README.md

 **Q. Can you apply multiple patches?**

-Yes, but to prevent any unexpected interactions between multiple patch modules, it's recommended that you only have a single patch loaded at any given time.
+Yes, but to prevent any unexpected interactions between multiple patch modules, it's recommended that patch upgrades are cumulative, so that each patch is a superset of the previous patch.
 This can be achieved by combining the new patch with the previous patch using `combinediff` before running `kpatch-build`.
-You can then the `kpatch replace` command to atomically replace the old patch module with the new cumulative one.

 **Q. Why did kpatch-build detect a changed function that wasn't touched by the source patch?**